viorpratas-coder/cantinho-do-pastel/README.md

 - shadcn-ui
 - Tailwind CSS

+## New Features - Enhanced Loyalty System

+We've implemented an enhanced loyalty system with improved security:

+- Unique code generation for each customer
+- WhatsApp authentication to prevent fraud
+- Customer personal area for loyalty management
+- Full traceability of all loyalty codes
+- Admin panel for code generation and tracking

+### Customer Access
+- New loyalty customer area: `/fidelidade/cliente`
+- Customers can log in with name and WhatsApp number
+- Insert unique codes received from the bakery to earn stamps

+### Admin Features
+- Admin panel: `/admin/fidelidade`
+- Generate unique loyalty codes for customers
+- Track used and unused codes
+- View loyalty statistics

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/dcd048d6-1b56-4107-adba-7fe7e5b5e1a6) and click on Share -> Publish.